agresti/velocity-script-collection/README.md

 ## course-catalog-program-script
 🌳 *Course Catalog script.
 Displays the list of classes for a program and opens the requirements dropdown on click.
 Calling page index block is required.*

+## next-page-format
+🌳 *Switching between pages on icon click.
+The current folder block is needed.*